 The City of Fort Bragg has two water transmission lines from the Water Treatment storage tanks that provide water for the entire City.
 A 20-inch water line runs south from the tanks to Sherwood Road, then west along Sherwood Road/Oak Street to feed the City.
 The second line runs off of the transmission line to Sherwood Road/Oak Street on the City Water treatment facility site then northeast across private property to Cedar Street.
-City mapping indicates that the 8 inch transmission line feeding the City from Cedar Street runs directly from the tanks to Cedar Street, Public Works personnel located the line as part of the Water Treatment Plant improvements and traced it across private property.
-Staff has been unable to locate any easement for the pipe's current location; The City plans to move the line, as the current location impacts any future development of the site.
+City mapping indicates that the 8 inch transmission line feeding the City from Cedar Street runs directly from the tanks to Cedar Street, Public Works personnel located the line as part of the Water Treatment for the pipe's current location; The City plans to move the line, as the current location impacts any future development of the site.
 Staff will be conducting additional investigations to determine the options available.